Microsoft has developed many programs to help users and businesses grow. Two of those programs are OneNote and Word.

 Apps

 Let’s discuss apps in this section of the OneNote vs. Word battle.
-Yes, both offer apps, and no, you don’t have all the desktop options.

 You can also dictate in the app and export your documents in OpenDocument, text, and PDF formats.